 In all the waiver programs, case managers hold the primary role for development of the participant-centered service plan.
 Case managers develop and implement the service plan with the waiver member and/or informal supporter, providing assistance with service descriptions and available providers.
 Case managers then monitor service delivery, assisting with problem-solving and negotiation between providers and family members.
 DCH monitors development of the service plan or plan of care through onsite and desk audits, review by the MMA contractor, and reviews by DBHDD for NOW and COMP waiver members.
 NOW and COMP individual service plans are reviewed by DBHDD regional field staff for approval prior to implementation.
-The Medical Management Agency contractor reviews service plans for ICWP members during level of care reviews and DCH is in process of expanding service plan reviews to include a sample of the Elderly & Disabled Waiver population.

 Through audit trends and identified challenges, DCH found that case managers held conflicting views about their role in monitoring the service plan.
-A multi-waiver remediation strategy includes development of a case management training curriculum with mandatory compliance by all waiver case managers and supervisors.
-The baseline training is competency-based, requires case manager testing and validation, and is scheduled for webbased implementation in February 2019.
+In 2019, DCH implemented a multi-waiver remediation strategy and developed a case management training curriculum with mandatory compliance by all waiver case managers and supervisors.
+The baseline training is competency-based, requires case manager testing and validation.